Agnar22/NeuralNetwork/README.md

 <img width="50%" src="https://github.com/Agnar22/NeuralNetwork/blob/master/README_images/predictions.PNG"><br>
 <b>Figure 2</b>: a matrix showing target (rows) and prediction (columns) by the NN for the validation data
 </p>
 By looking at the prediction matrix for the validation data (<b>Figure 2</b>), you can see that the network easily recognizes 0's and 1's (with an accuracy of 96% and 97% respectively).
 On the other hand, 7's and 8's proved to be more difficult.
-The former where often misclassified as 9's whereas the latter where frequently misclassified as 3's and 5's.
+The former were often misclassified as 9's whereas the latter where frequently misclassified as 3's and 5's.
 Both of the misclassifications are understandable; for a neural network that does not consider spatial invariances, like a conv-net, a sloppy handwritten 7 might resemble a 9, and the curves of a 8 might look like the curves of a 3 or a 5.<br><br>

 <p align='center'>